KoushikDasika/koushikdasika.github.com/source/_posts/2013-01-30-dynamic-programming-chain-matrix-multiplication.markdown

     </div>

     <p>
-      First, we start by keeping track of all the possible combinations of multiplying 2 matricies.
+      First, we start by keeping track of all the possible combinations of multiplying 2 matrices.
-      Remember, we are not allowed to switch the order of the matricies, so there are only 4 combinations.
+      Remember, we are not allowed to switch the order of the matrices, so there are only 4 combinations.
     </p>

     <div id="calculations">